yaswanth1701/Stereo-Reconstruction/README.md

 #### code:
 12) create point cloud using ply file

-13) defining elements and property of elemenst using ply header
+13) define elements and property of elemenst using ply header

-14) save all the points and their respective in color in _.ply_ file
+14) save all the points and their respective in colours in _.ply_ file

 15) finally open _.ply_ file in meshlab to visualize the point cloud